leonardykris/start-here/01_Learn/README.md

 > "I was expecting the knowledge to be brought to me and the techniques to be handed to me on a silver platter as the case is in school.
 I was mistaken.
 Learning to code is about learning to search for the correct info, methods, techniques thanks only to our friend, Google.
 Coding is about learning how to learn." <br>([3 Reasons Why You Should Absolutely Learn to Code](https://medium.com/the-coffeelicious/3-reasons-why-you-should-absolutely-learn-to-code-8c524dac8120#.nkzoow9dr))

+### Typing speed

+It might be great to improve your typing speed too.
+If you haven't been typing with all 10 of your fingers, you should training for it because it will improves your typing speed immensely.
+After you're comfortable with it, try benchmarking your speed at [10 Fast Fingers](http://10fastfingers.com/typing-test/english). [@leonardykris](https://github.com/leonardykris) has an average of 85-90 words per minute.

 ### Good articles to read before you start

 - [Things I Wish Someone Had Told Me When I Was Learning How to Code](https://medium.com/@cecilycarver/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329#.10mtkfps7)